Tanaguru/cf7-tanaguru/README.md

 A `size` attribute is used on form fields but it's not compliant with accessibility rules.
 CSS must be used instead in order to fix field size.

+**What we have done:** remove the `size` attribute from fields.

+### 4. Add a `for` attribute on the `<label>` of the acceptance checkbox

+The acceptance checkbox (for GDPR) is a dedicated field in the contact form administration.
+In the code, you can't access to the `<label>` element so you can't attached the label to its field properly.

+**What we have done:** add a `for` attribute on the acceptance `<label>` only if the ID is filled in the contact form administration.
+Its value is the ID of the field, of course.

 ## How to contribute?

 We try to stay close to the evolving changes of the original plugin.
 Therefore we have to manually update this repository.